kevingonzalez7997/Deployment_4/README.md

 - In the network setting select the VPC that was created earlier
 - Select `public1` subnet that was created earlier
 - Select “Auto-assign public IP” This is important as the public IP is what makes the EC2 visible This is where AWS allows you to create and configure the instance's security group.
 There are four different inbound rules that will be configured.
 By default ssh, port 22 is already added.
-Continue with port 80,8000,8080
+Continue with ports 80,8080,5000
 - For port 80 in the type section select HTTP, it should by default select the port
-- for port 8000 select custom TCP
+- For ports 8080, and 5000 select custom TCP (8080 for Jenkins, 5000 for application access, 80 standard HTTP)
-- for port 8080 select custom TCP as well
 - Launch and connect to instance

 ### 3. Git Clone